 A Symbol of My Childhood and Adulthood

 I really do love the new old Smokey too.
-He is so much like my old one: soft, furry, with rubberized face and those same amazing eyes with irises.
-He still warms the heart of my inner child, whom I continue to nurture even after all these years.
+He is so much like my old one that he warms the heart of my inner child, whom I continue to nurture even after all these years.

 The new old Smokey is like the old Smokey, yet different.
 He has pale blue stains on his paws and now has new pants sewn over the old ones.
 A few seams needed mending too.

-Like the new old Smokey, I am better in spite of my past experiences.
+Like the new old Smokey, I am better in spite of (and in some cases because of) my past experiences.
 I am of more value now, just as he is.
 He is a vintage toy from the 1950’s.
 I was born in the 1950’s, so I guess I am vintage too.
 I am more loving, happier, more thankful and wiser now.

 How is Your Inner Child?